Updated December 23, 2018

 While this may be true there is research you can do which can provide you with a list of potential contractors who are knowledgeable and skilled at this work.
 The power of the Internet can help you be victorious over crotchety old-school contractors in your town.

 First I’d recommend going to the National Association of Home Builders web site and look for contractors with a CAPS designation (this stands for Certified Aging in Place Specialist).
 Yes I personally have this CAPS certification but I have to admit I hate the name because as a 58 year old guy I have no plans to “age in place!”
 People with this designation have deepened their knowledge in topics like curbless showers and universal and accessible design approaches.
 If you can get a local expert in this product – get them.
-If you can’t find an experienced roll in shower supplier who can help you contractor get their arms around this type of installation when they are a ‘newbie.”
+If you can’t, find an experienced roll in shower supplier who can help you contractor get their arms around this type of installation when they are a ‘newbie.’
+These suppliers may have systems like the one level wet room systems with shower base formers or one level acrylic pans with linear drains (like you can see in the images below).

 Another recommendation to get this project done right from my good friend Rosemarie Rossetti (a nationally known speaker on universal and accessible design and owner of the Universal Design Living Laboratory) is, “Installers need to watch the manufacturers’ videos and read the instructions on curbless showers.
 If my husband, Mark can do it, a seasoned contractor can certainly make it happen.”
 I would have to tell Rosemarie – don’t cut Mark short though – ha! ha!